Do you feel like you’re just never good enough?

 By really digging into your core beliefs and discerning what is authentic, and what you’ve just picked up as a byproduct, you can see whether your self-worth issues are justified.

-Learning to value your work more
+Learn to value your work

 The internal work is only half the job of building your self-worth.
 After looking at how to change your perspective to feel better about yourself, now let’s look at things you can practically do to create a life that you’re proud of.